Simple Techniques for Elevating Your Photography

 Avoid Hard Light on Your Subject

-The extremes between the dark shadows and washed-out highlights do not make for a desirable effect on your photo’s subject.
-This is when you lose desirable detail in your image, such as ideal color but the hard light emphasizses undesirable details such as wrinkles and blemishes.
+The extremes between the dark shadows and washed-out highlights do not have a desirable effect on your photo’s subject.
+This is when you lose desirable detail in your image, such as the ideal color, but the hard light emphasizes undesirable details, such as wrinkles and blemishes.

 This hard light can even change the representation of your flowers through the photo; usually, it is not for the better.
 See the two photos below for the difference between Rock Run Ashley's appearance.